 Everest base camp trek is approximately 130 KM starting from Lukla.
-However, Everest Base Camp trek feels far longer as you will be taking a day or two off for the acclimatization.
+However, the Everest Base Camp trek feels far longer as you will be taking a day or two off for acclimatization.
 It is very much impossible to complete the Everest base camp trek without taking any acclimatization.
 You will not be able to breathe as normal at a higher altitude as the air gets thinner the higher you go up.
 Increasing the chances of getting altitude sickness.

-You can hire porter so that you can have someone to carry your luggage and focus on getting yourself to Everest base camp safely.
-Though the trek is short, and you only have to cover 15 KM that 15KM is much tougher hike as you will be hiking on snowy trails and steep hills.
+You can hire a porter so that you can have someone to carry your luggage and focus on getting yourself to Everest base camp safely.
+Though the trek is short, and you only have to cover 15 KM that 15KM is a much tougher hike as you will be hiking on snowy trails and steep hills.

 To make the walking less difficult you can have a porter who will carry your large bags.
 This will allow you to focus on getting yourself safely to EBC and back down the trail.

 You will be walking 9 days with an average of 15km a day on a standard 14-day trek to EBC.
-The remaining days will be for rest, acclimatization and in Kathmandu.
+The remaining days will be for rest, acclimatization, and in Kathmandu.

 But, it is still safe to say that the distance is very attainable for people from all age groups.